 WAUSAU, Wis.
-(WSAW) -- Marathon County prosecutors have filed criminal charges against two people they said pressured homeowners into roofing repairs, only to overcharge them and provide shoddy work.
+(WSAW) -- Two Illinois men prosecutors said pressured homeowners into roofing repairs, only to overcharge them and provide shoddy work were formally charged Thursday.

 On July 16, the Lincoln County Sheriff’s Department released photos of contractors they said attempted to scam homeowners in Lincoln and Marathon County.
 Sheriff Ken Schneider said the men offered quick home repairs or preventive maintenance for only a small amount of cash.